Josverl/Connect-O365/README.md

 # Connect-O365
    Connect to Office 365 and most related services and get ready to admin with Powershell.

-I created this script because I foudn it too confusing to remember the different options and installation methods to prepare a workstaion to connect to and administer office 365 services.
+I created this script because I found it too confusing to remember the different options to connect, as well as the different  installation methods for the different workloads, to prepare a workstation to connect to and administer office 365 services.

 What initially started as a few lines, has grown over time to a script that is quite usefull, especially in combination with the ability of powershell 5 ( and earlier versions) to easily add and update scripts via the Powershell gallery.